Best Of17 min read

 • 💡 Best for financial education: Stash — teaches you why before the what

-• 🪙 Best for effortless saving: Acorns — round-ups do the heavy lifting for you
+• 🪙 Best for effortless saving: Acorns — round-ups do the work for you

-• 🥧 Best for portfolio automation: M1 Finance — Pies make allocation genuinely intuitive
+• 🥧 Best for portfolio automation: M1 Finance — Pies make allocation intuitive

-• 🏦 Best all-in-one platform: SoFi — handles investing, banking, and loans together
+• 🏦 Best all-in-one platform: SoFi — investing, banking, and loans in one app

-The honest truth?
-There's no wrong answer among these seven.
-The worst thing you can do is spend three more months deciding.
+The bottom line?
+All seven of these work.
+The worst thing you can do is spend another three months deciding.
 Open an account with $20, buy one fractional share of something you believe in, and learn by doing.
-That's how every investor — from dorm room to boardroom — actually started.
+Every investor — from college dorms to corner offices — started exactly this way.

 You Might Also Like